bigratmonster/bigrat.monster/readme.md

 # [merch.bigrat.monster]

 The website is owned and operated by [humboldt123].
-That website is a joke, the merch store has closed (for now).
+That website's prices are a joke, the merch store has closed (for now).

 Please [contact him][email-skrub] for any content removals.